SirAlfy/EdgeAutoDocs/README.md

 or you can schedule it by editing your crontab job.

+`sudo crontab -e`

+Then put the following in with the following format

+`minute hour day week moth /path/to/yourShellScript`

 `55 23 * * * /path/to/yourShellScript`

 This code will schedule it to run at 11:55 pm each night.